martintwhite/martintwhite.github.io/_posts/2020-10-29-Energy-paper.markdown

 * and, if you wanted a compromise, you would design a system that cost more and performed better than the cheap solution but wouldn’t cost as much or perform as well as the most expensive solution
 * and in between the two extremes there would be a whole range of solutions depending upon which of those your objectives you prioritised

-If you were to express that graphically, it would look something like the picture to the bottom right, with the cheap solution (circle), expensive solution (triangle) and trade-off solutions (stars) making up the Pareto front (solid line).
+If you were to express that graphically, it would look something like the picture below, with the cheap solution (circle), expensive solution (triangle) and trade-off solutions (stars) making up the Pareto front (solid line).

 <p></p>
 <div style="text-align:center">